ihormyroniuk/AUIKit/AUIKit/Application/README.md

 ##### `didFinishLaunchingLocation()`
 Method is called when when application is almost launching because of application has subscribed on location changes events and location has changed.

+---

+There is a default implementation of `AUIApplication`, it is class `AUIDefaultApplication`.